 Jeffrey Bristol is a PhD candidate in Anthropology at Boston University as well as a JD candidate at the University of Michigan Law School.

-Bio: Jeffrey Bristol holds a Ph.D. in Anthropology from Boston University, a J.D. from the University of Michigan and an M.A. in Middle Eastern Studies from the University of Chicago.
-He practices law, works as an independent scholar and serves as a naval officer in the US Navy Reserve.
-He lives in Tampa, Fl.
+Jeffrey Bristol holds a Ph.D. in Anthropology from Boston University, a J.D. from the University of Michigan and an M.A. in Middle Eastern Studies from the University of Chicago.
+He practices law, works as an independent scholar and serves as an officer in the US Navy Reserve.
+He lives with his wife and two children in Tampa, Fl.